OH-Seoyoung/CT_Medical_image_analysis/README.md

 # CT_Medical_image_analysis (20210428 ~ )
-- Visualization and modeling with Kaggle CT dataset
+- Visualization and modeling with Kaggle CT dataset (in progress)